dd9jn/rfc4880bis/crypto-refresh.md

 The body of this packet consists of:

 - A one-octet number giving the version number of the packet type.
-  The currently defined value for packet version is 3.
+  The currently defined versions are 3 and 5.

-- An eight-octet number that gives the Key ID of the public key to which the session key is encrypted.
+- Only for V3 packets, an eight-octet number that gives the Key ID of the public key to which the session key is encrypted.
   If the session key is encrypted to a subkey, then the Key ID of this subkey is used here instead of the Key ID of the primary key.
+  The Key ID may also be all zeros, for an "anonymous recipient" (see {{pkesk-notes}}).

+- Only for V5 packets, a one octet key version number and N octets of the fingerprint of the public key or subkey to which the session key is encrypted.
+  Note that the length N of the fingerprint for a version 4 key is 20 octets; for a version 5 key N is 32.
+  The key version number may also be zero, and the fingerprint omitted (i.e. the length N is zero in this case), for an "anonymous recipient" (see {{pkesk-notes}}).

 - A one-octet number giving the public-key algorithm used.